Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I accesed to the numpy shape member to get imformation of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is `34799`
-* The size of the validation set is ?
+* The size of the validation set is `4410`
-* The size of test set is ?
+* The size of test set is `12630`
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is `(32, 32, 3)`
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is `43`

+Note:

+I can use `len(set(y_train))` command to calculate the unique number of classes `in` data set.
+However, it is possible that the dataset does not cover all the classes we defined.
+I use `len(signnames_dict)` instead.
+Where `signnames_dict` is a python dictionary that stores the mapping of `(class number):(class definition string)` listed in `signnames.csv` files.

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]
+Fig. 1 The distribution of trainning set.

 ### Design and Test a Model Architecture